 Get measurable results with software and services that take the complexity out of healthcare from online appointment and registration to billing and reputation management.

 When you’re launching a new urgent care clinic or becoming a hybrid clinic with new service lines, you have so many things to consider.
-Over the last month, our blog has featured startup advice about choosing a location, malpractice insurance, certification, costs, and more.
+Over the years, our blog has featured advice about choosing a location, malpractice insurance, certification, costs, and more.
 There’s one more topic to consider—ancillary services.

 There are a few reasons you may want to supplement your urgent care business with primary care, occupational medicine, or other ancillary service lines.